fabric8io/fabric8/docs/getStarted/vagrant.md

 The next steps are needed for proper routing from the host to OpenShift services which are exposed via routes:

-* **Linux**: Setup up once a `dnsmasq` DNS proxy locally.
-The detailed procedure depend on the Linux distribution used.
+* **Linux**: Setup a `dnsmasq` DNS proxy locally.
+The detailed procedure depends on the Linux distribution used.
 Here is the example for Ubuntu:

         sudo apt-get install -y resolvconf dnsmasq